rschristopher/ischristtrue.com/src/ancient-views/index.md

 And these families who are baptized in water and spirit, with Christ in their hearts, they have the divine mark of faith such that they act out God's will.
 In fact, the so-called
-[mark of the beast](https://www.orthodoxroad.com/the-mark-of-the-beast/) is nothing but a mockery of that divine mark (forehead as in faith, hand as in action).
+[mark of the beast](https://www.orthodoxroad.com/the-mark-of-the-beast/) is nothing but a mockery of this divine mark (forehead as in faith, hand as in action).

-In a Christian marriage, the family is an institution that triumphs over worldly empires, because such families worship Christ and not worldly powers.
+In a Christian marriage, the family is an institution that triumphs over worldly empires, because those families serve Christ and not worldly powers.
 For He is ruling in the midst of His enemies, and to align ourselves with Christ is to make ourselves like David in his battle with Goliath.